kindelia/Kindelia/WHITEBOOK.md

 dictated by total memory, disk and computation usage.
 The way programs are triggered is irrelevant for that analysis.
 There is no clarity on how much of these resources Cardano would use under high load, and what its opcode costs and limits are.
-Kindelia has no UTXO; it is just a functional runtime with a global state which runs/deploys transactions that alter it, and clear costs and limits for every defined operation.
+K-Chan has no UTXO; it is just a functional runtime with a global state which runs/deploys transactions that alter it, and clear costs and limits for every defined operation.